 It is important to discuss the possible short-term and long-term effects of I-131 therapy with your doctor.
 On the first day of treatment, patients may experience nausea and vomiting.
 In certain circumstances, pain and swelling can occur in the areas where the radioactive iodine is collected.
 Because iodine is concentrated in salivary gland tissue, patients may experience swelling of the salivary glands.
 This may result in xerostomia, sometimes called dry mouth.

 Large or cumulative doses of radioactive iodine may cause infertility, which is the inability to produce a child, especially in men.
 It is recommended that women avoid pregnancy for at least one year after radioactive iodine treatment.
-There is a risk of secondary cancers with the use of I-131 (see After Treatment ).
+There is a risk of secondary cancer with the use of I-131 (see the section on Follow-up Care).
 Occasionally, patients may require repeated radioactive treatments over time.
 However, there is a maximum total dose of radioactive iodine allowed over time, and once reached, this may prevent further use of this treatment.

 External-beam radiation therapy